Graph-Based Tests for Two-Sample Comparisons of Categorical Data: Generalized Graph-Based Test Statistics

 where $R_\tau$ is (\ref{sumedges}) with $G=\tau$.
-The following theorem gives a computationally tractable form for $R_\aMST$ in terms of the cell counts of the contingency table and the set of possible MSTs on categories. \begin{theorem} The test statistic based on averaging over all MSTs on subjects is
+One can give a computationally tractable form for $R_\aMST$ in terms of the cell counts of the contingency table and the set of possible MSTs on categories. \begin{theorem} The test statistic based on averaging over all MSTs on subjects is